maka0945/hexmech/README.md

 As a player, I want to pick a mech so I can play a game.
 As a player, I want to invite other players to join my game so I can crush them.
 As a player, I want to setup a game so I can play.
-As a player I want to build my mech so I can use it.
-As a player I want to save my mech so I can use it again.
 As a player I want to name my mech so I can remember it.
 As a player I want a leaderboard so I can show off to my friends.
 As a player I want to sign up for an account so I can save my win history.